foundersandcoders/oauth-workshop/step2.md

 8. Push your latest changes to Github....yes the only thing that you have changed is that you added "keys" to your gitignore.
 But never forget this step :fire:.

+If you're anything like me, at this point you'll be crying
+> Hold on!
+That was deeply dissatisfying.
+I don't want to just paste random commands into my termainal!
+What did all of that mean?

+If that's you, this article has a great explanation of [how HTTPS works](http://robertheaton.com/2014/03/27/how-does-https-actually-work/), but there is a workshop coming up later that may also help.

-If you start your server now, and try to go to `http://localhost:3000`, this won't work.
+Until then, all you need to know is that, if you start your server and go to `http://localhost:3000`, it won't work.
 You're on https now :tada:.

 On to [step 3](./step3.md)